qiraosky/webstage/README.md

-# Welcome to jqpacket
+# Welcome to webstage
-jqpacket is a javascript integration framework <br/>
+webstage is a javascript integration framework <br/>

 version 0.0.0